Updated March 14, 2026 · By Jake Embers

 Watch your wood consumption.
 Pellet grills can over-smoke delicate fish easily.
 I only fill my smoke tube for the first hour, then let the pellets provide gentle background smoke.
 Too much wood turns salmon bitter and overwhelming.

 Temperature matters more than time.
 My first few attempts, I followed time guidelines religiously and ended up with overcooked salmon.
 Now I rely entirely on internal temperature.
-Thick fillets might take 3 hours, thin ones might finish in 90 minutes.
+Our low and slow vs hot and fast guide explains why patience pays off here.

 Save the skin.
 Even if you don't eat it, leaving the skin on during smoking protects the bottom of the fillet and makes handling much easier.
 You can remove it after smoking if you prefer.